IQSS/dataverse/doc/sphinx-guides/source/developers/remote-users.rst

 You should be able to log into Keycloak with the following credentials:

-- username: keycloakuser
+- username: kcuser
-- password: keycloakuserpassword
+- password: kcpassword

 In case you want to stop and remove the Keycloak container, just run the other available bash script: